 Whale Beach is a picturesque, 600 metres long strip of sand in the Northern Beaches region, close to Palm Beach.
-Whale Beach is not as well known as its bigger neighbour though, and is therefore usually much quieter with a pleasant, secluded atmosphere.

-Turn into The Strand from Whale Beach Rd which leads straight to the beach with lots of paid parking available.
+If travelling by car, turn into The Strand from Whale Beach Rd which leads straight to the beach with lots of paid parking available.

+Public transport is also a good option.
 Catch the City to Palm Beach bus which stops at various places nearby Whale Beach.
 Check the bus timetable on the NSW Transport Info website.

 Whale beach is one of my favourite beaches in the Sydney area.
 It’s a very pretty beach and it hardly ever gets super crowded, and with Palm Beach around the corner there are enough cafe’s, restaurants and other facilities nearby to enjoy a great day out.

 It’s actually a bit unknown where Whale Beach got its name from.
 Some say it’s the shape of the beach and the bay that gave it its name.
 Others say that a whale beaching happened there a long time ago.

 Just like many other beaches in Sydney, Whale Beach also has a man-made rock pool.
 Whale Beach Rock Pool is 25 metres long and is located at the southern end of the beach.

 The beach is around 600 metres in length and is surrounded by two 40 metres high sandstone headlands: Little Head at the north end and Careel head at the southern end of the beach.